Getting started with Stores

 Design your Store navigation with purpose.
 Help customers find the products they’re looking for and build a deeper connection with your brand.
 On average, Stores with 3+ pages have 83% higher shopper dwell time and 32% higher attributed sales per visitor.2

-- Consider merchandising pages: Stores provide a great opportunity to merchandise your ASIN catalogue.
+- Consider merchandising pages: Stores provide a great opportunity to merchandise your ASIN catalog.
 Add pages with ASINs that are relevant to the page.
-Some merchandising opportunities would include “Deals”, “Seasonal”, “New arrivals” and “Best sellers” pages.
+Some merchandising opportunities would include "Deals," "Seasonal," "New arrivals," and "Best sellers" pages.
 These pages need to be created manually.

 - Store tip: For “Deals” pages, add a “Featured deals” widget and manually add in the ASINs you have running or have planned in the future.